SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 Now that we've identified the sandbox system as the remote system we're going to use, tried it out, and also have the requisite API key with which to authenticate requests, we can store that information in a way that can be used by the CAP server.

-This is information typically held via, and managed by, the Destination service on SAP Business Technology Platform.
+This is information typically held via, and managed by, the Destination service on the SAP Business Technology Platform.
 The SAP Cloud SDK that we introduced into the mix in the previous exercise can work with destination objects defined there, or in other abstract places, such as in CAP's environment configuration.

 Given that this is not a productive setup, we can use CAP's configuration profile feature (see the link in the [Further reading](#further-reading) section below).